Bellingham Music Festival, July 11-20

 Amy Taylor is currently the Acting Second Flutist of the Cincinnati Symphony Orchestra, a position she has held since 2012.
 Prior to joining the Cincinnati Symphony, she was a member of the Milwaukee Symphony Orchestra and the Honolulu Symphony Orchestra.

-Ms. Taylor is also a regular substitute with the Chicago Symphony Orchestra including tours to Asia and Carnegie Hall.
-She has also played extensively with the Detroit, Minnesota, Atlanta and St. Louis Symphony Orchestras on both piccolo and flute and was a member of the Civic Orchestra of Chicago.
-She is also a substitute for the Philadelphia Orchestra.
+She has also performed extensively with the Chicago, Detroit, Minnesota, Atlanta and St. Louis Symphony Orchestras on both piccolo and flute.
 Ms. Taylor currently enjoys spending part of her summer performing with the Bellingham Festival of Music in Washington and has also performed with the Sitka Summer Music Festival,Chautauqua Symphony Orchestra and the IRIS Music Festival.

 Ms. Taylor, a Yamaha Artist, was a first place winner of the National Flute Association Orchestral Excerpts Competition and the Oklahoma Young Artist Competition.
 In 2006, she performed as a soloist with Yo-Yo Ma in Grant Park as part of the Silk Road Ensemble.

-She can be heard on the Fanfare Cincinnati label on the Cincinnati Symphony and Pops Orchestra recordings; Hallowed Ground, American Originals and Carnival of the Animals.
+She can be heard on the Fanfare Cincinnati label on the Cincinnati Symphony and Pops Orchestra recordings; Hallowed Ground, American Originals, Carnival of the Animals, an more.

 In addition to her active performing career, Ms. Taylor is a devoted teacher.
-She is the Adjunct Flute Professor at Northern Kentucky University and the Cincinnati-Conservatory of Music and maintains a private studio as well.
+She is the Adjunct Flute Professor at Northern Kentucky University and maintains a private studio as well.

 Originally from the Dallas area, she received her Bachelor of Music degree from the University of North Texas and her Masters degree in performance from Northwestern University.
 Her primary teachers include, Walfrid Kujala, Terri Sundberg, Jennifer Gunn and Mathieu Dufour.